 Establishing a Business

 We encourage you to read through all current information before you purchase a business or design a new business.
 Make sure you read the following brochures that can help you in your planning.

-Food Premises whether fixed or permanent are required to comply with the Food Hygiene Regulations 1974 and any applicable bylaws within the Ruapehu district.
+Food Premises whether fixed or permanent are required to comply with the Food Regulations 2015 and any applicable bylaws within the Ruapehu district.

 An inspection will be conducted once an application is made and the premises is ready for business.
 A Certificate of Registration is then issued subject to food hygiene compliance, allowing the premises to operate.
 Inspections are made to ensure continued compliance.